Dr. Michael Baun, Campus Representative

 A certificate in European Union Studies can be earned in one of two ways.
 Under the academic track, a certificate is taken in tandem with an undergraduate degree program.
 Students from all academic majors are eligible to participate so long as they possess a minimum 2.75 cumulative Grade Point Average (GPA).
 Under the professional track, non-degree students–such as business executives–are eligible to enroll in the program upon proof of a valid undergraduate degree from an accredited institution.
 The minimum GPA requirement is waived.

-Under either track, an application to the program cannot be made until successful completion of the following: (1) the introductory course on the European Union (EURO 3234) with a grade of “C” or better, (2) 30 semester hours of academic credit, and (3) a course in World or Western Civilization (HIST 1011, HIST 1012, or HIST 1013).
+Under either track, an application to the program cannot be made until successful completion of the following: (1) the introductory course on the European Union (EURO 3234 or POLS 4310) with a grade of “C” or better, (2) 30 semester hours of academic credit, and (3) a course in World or Western Civilization (HIST 1011, HIST 1012, or HIST 1013) or Global Issues (POLS 2401).

 Requirements for Graduation with the Certificate in European Union Studies

-To earn the EU Studies certificate, students must complete the certificate curriculum (18 hours) and fulfill the practicum experience requirement.
+To earn the EU Studies certificate, students must complete the certificate curriculum (15 hours).
 Students must have a 3.0 cumulative GPA in curriculum courses upon completion of the program.
 An official certificate is awarded upon graduation, and the certificate is noted on a student’s permanent transcripts.

 Requirements for the Certificate in European Union Studies